-If riding the emotional rollercoaster of life after (or with) cancer is stealing your energy and joy, let’s talk.
+If you’re struggling to navigate the emotional ups and downs of life after (or with) cancer, let’s talk.
 We can’t make the uncertainty go away completely, but we can sure get you happier and more confident despite its presence.

 Believing in you, no matter what you may be facing right now-

 It’s my joy to offer you a personal, complimentary Clarity Conversation of up to 45 minutes.
 You’ll come away clearer about what you’ve been struggling with, what you’d love your life to look like, and the best next steps to get you there.